List of Edible and Beneficial Trees and Herbaceous Perennials for West Kauai Permaculture.

 Jack Fruit (wonderful food source tree, starch and protein, (strong in hurricane winds)

-Mamey Sapote (plant in the interior forest in wetter conditions)
+Mamey Sapote (plant in the interior forest, in shallow water tables)

 Mulberry (forest edge may be best)